trivago/gollum/docs/consumers/http.rst

 **Enable**
   Can either be true or false to enable or disable this consumer.
+**ID**
+  Allows this consumer to be found by other plugins by name.
+  By default this is set to "" which does not register this consumer.
 **Stream**
   Defines either one or an aray of stream names this consumer sends messages to.
 **Address**